ZachHeick/zachheick.github.io/_posts/2017-10-25-Supervised-Learning-and-Online-Gaming.md

   * Interpretability
   * Computation Speed

 In terms of accuracy, all algorithms performed identically, give or take 1%.
-Interpretability and computation speed is where algorithms started to differ.
+Interpretability and computation speed is where they started to differ.
 For this project, **Support Vector Machine** was both easy to interpret and relatively quick when it came to computing speed.
 I chose this single algorithm for my final prediction model.

 ![SVM Accuracy for C](https://zachheick.github.io/images/Project_McNulty_images/svm_accuracy.png){: .center-image}